Engee documentation

 Select this check box to disable forward pass by increasing the minimum possible delay value.

-If you set Input processing to Columns as channels (frame based), the block increases the minimum possible delay value by frame size - 1.
+If you set the parameters Input processing to frame size - 1.
+Columns as channels (frame based), then the block increases the minimum possible delay value by frame size - 1.
+Similarly, if you set the parameters Input processing to a value of Elements as channels (sample based), the block increases the minimum possible delay value by one count.

-Checking this box allows the Variable Fractional Delay block to be used in feedback circuits.
+Setting this checkbox allows the block Variable Fractional Delay to be used in feedback circuits.

 Default value